Security & Compliance Framework

 • National authority notified if required

-• Hash verification confirms data integrity before and after processing
+• Hash verification confirms integrity of stored intel and findings

 10. External Audit & Certification